GregRos/meta-types/1 Definitions.md

 ```
 export meta object Foobar := <
 	Foo := number,
-	Bar := string
+	Bar := { id: number }
 >
 ```

 Meta objects can also be nested, just like regular objects.
+Note that the object type `{…}` doesn’t indicate nesting – it’s just another type.
+This is how nesting looks like:

 ```
 <